We are sustainable

 Smart buildings measure energy consumption in real-time and make it possible to identify ways to make building operations even more energy efficient, which helps to save both money and the environment.

 As part of our commitment to sustainability we are upgrading our standing portfolio with data-gathering technology to better analyse building performance.
 Smart buildings make it possible to monitor energy consumption of a building in real-time.
 This enables us to identify ways to make building operations even more efficient, which helps to save both money and the environment.

 Our commitment to sustainable development includes ISO certification for environmental and energy management systems for our entire portfolio.

-Currently all of our buildings in the Czech Republic and Romania have received ISO 14001 (Environmental management) and 50001 (Energy management) certification.
+Currently all of our buildings in the Czech Republic, Slovakia and Romania have received ISO 14001 (Environmental management) and 50001 (Energy management) certification.
 This further underscores our commitment to both the environment and our tenants.
 We continue to implement high sustainability standards in our processes throughout the Group portfolio and plan in the near term to finalise ISO certification in all countries where we operate the CTPark Network.

 The circular economy is a “closed-loop” system that minimises waste and resource consumption.
 We’re rolling out the concept of “circular parks” to maximise sustainability, starting with our A-class office portfolio.